 In the most prominent building, there are practicing craftsmen, primarily women doing traditional embroidery to make conventional dresses of Slovakia.
 The patterns were stuck with pins on a round pillow and lots of spindles of thread hanging from the pins.
 I could not make out how they did embroidery.
 The lack of a common language came in the way.

 But I still enjoyed watching them concentrate on those intricately drawn patterns.
 There is an old-world charm in watching these women patiently weave the patterns.
 That would make a young woman look pretty.
 You can buy the finished pieces of course.

 Most stone buildings showcase the old household, with small kitchens and big utensils sitting on wooden racks.
 And farming equipment outside the house in an open shed along with animals like horses.
 Garlic and chillis hang along the kitchen walls.
 The presence of wood in these houses reminds you of the lack of wood and the presence of alternative materials in our present-day lives.
 Sewing machines are showcased as part of those houses as are the stitched traditional dresses.

 Events All Year

-Brochures tell me that there are events that are organized here all year around.
-Like Lace making Sunday, Liptov Cooking, Beekeeper’s Sunday, Spring Festival, Scholl workshop.
-More of them like Forest Railway day, an exhibition of Dogs, Shepherd Sunday, kid’s day, craft a golden bottom.
-Talks on Liptov clothing and textiles, Sunday of Natives etc. All of these seem to be focused on either celebrating or re-living the heritage of the good old days of Liptov.
+Brochures tell me that events are organized here all year round.
+Like Lace making Sunday, Cooking, Beekeeper’s Sunday, Spring Festival, and Scholl workshop.
+More of them like Forest Railway day, an exhibition of Dogs, Shepherd Sunday, Kid’s day, and craft a golden bottom.
+Talks on local clothing and textiles, Sunday of Natives, etc. All of these seem to be focused on either celebrating or re-living the heritage of the good old days of the village.
 How I wish this could be done in India.
 We would be celebrating each day, and would not need to repeat a dish for our lives.

-Recommend you to read following Slovakia Tourist Attractions.
+Recommend you to read the following Slovakia tourist attractions.